 If you spent your money to play mas for Trinidad Carnival, you definitely want to look your best on the road.
-I have some tips for playing mas for first-timers in the Caribbean carnival prep but didn’t mention anything about carnival hairstyles.
-It is important to know that the best carnival hairstyles are ones that don’t cover your face.
+I have some tips for getting ready for a Caribbean Carnival but didn’t mention anything about carnival hairstyles.
+It is important to know that the best hairstyles for carnival are ones that don’t cover your face.
 With all the jumping and waving, it is important to see where you’re going.
-If you have no clue how to do your hair or are limited on time between endless fetes and J’ouvert, here are the best hairstyles for playing mas for women.
+If you have no clue how to do your hair or are limited on time between endless fetes and J’ouvert, here are the best hairstyles for carnival for women.

 Carnival Hairstyle #1 – Wear it Natural